Guy's Grocery Games: Episode format

 The set is laid out in the manner of a typical supermarket, whose 10 aisles are stocked with a wide range of foods that include fresh produce, meat/poultry, and frozen items.
 Each chef has their own station for preparing and cooking food.
 Three judges officiate in each episode, introduced by Fieri during the first round.

 In each round, Fieri assigns a dish (usually a general type such as "a fried feast" or "an upscale dinner") and issues one or more challenges that the chefs must fulfill.
 Challenge types include games or random drawings to determine ingredients that must be used, items or aisles being declared off-limits, and an upper limit on the total number/price/weight of ingredients.
 In the absence of any pertinent restrictions imposed by Fieri, the chefs have 30 minutes to collect their ingredients in one trip, using a standard shopping cart, and prepare/plate their dishes.
-They must cook and plate four servings (one for each judge and one "beauty plate") before time runs out.
+They must cook their dishes and complete four platings (three for the judges and one "beauty plate") before time runs out.
 At the end of each round, the judges taste and evaluate the dishes and select one chef to be "checked out," or eliminated from the game with no winnings.
 On occasion, the chefs compete through only two rounds instead of the usual three and/or face two eliminations at the end of a single round.

 The last remaining chef advances to the bonus round, Guy's Shopping Spree, for a chance to win up to $20,000 in two minutes.
 The two main formats prior to 2020 were: